nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. On startup of the application, this panel shows "Welcome to ExecutivePro"
 2. To view an employee's particulars in this panel, click on one of the employees in the employee list.
-3. If you delete an employee that you are currently viewing, the display panel will display the next employee's particulars.
+3. If you delete an employee that you are currently viewing, the display panel will display the particulars of the next employee in the list.

 #### 3. Employee List